Postgraduate Diploma inConsumer Law & Practice(PGDCLP)

 These are some commonly asked questions about this programme.
 For general questions about the NLSIU Distance Progamme, please visit the General FAQs page.

-After a period of three years if the candidate is not still able to clear the course s/he may be given an extension of another 2yrs by paying Rs.5,000/- per year for the subsequent two years as extension fee provided, s/he should have cleared 50% of the papers (out of the total number of theory papers prescribed)
+After a period of 3 years if the student is unable to clear the programme they may be given an extension of another 2 years by paying Rs.
+5000 per year for the subsequent two years as extension fee, provided they have cleared 2 out of the 4 courses in a Diploma programme.
+At the end of the fifth academic year, if the student is unable to complete the requirements for the award of the diploma, the admission stands automatically cancelled.

 What if the candidate does not complete the course in 3 years?